-Most of us would become infected within a relatively short span of time (it could be as short as two and a half months).
+Most of us would become infected within a few months.
 This would mean a large number of severely sick people in a very short time, which would make it difficult, if not impossible, for our healthcare providers to keep up.